GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-With testing, I know straight away when I added a bug.
-That lets me fix the bug immediately, before it can crawl off and hide.
+When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.

-~ Martin Fowler
+~ L. Peter Deutsch
 <pre>

 </pre>